Our Philosophy and Core Values

 As I listened on the drive home, everything connected for me.
 I realised that as we all know, when children are at school they are learning academically.
 However, by comparing themselves to others or putting performance pressure on themselves, they are also learning something else at the same time.
 They are learning their academic self-worth.
 On average, by the time a child finishes primary school 6,840 hours of learning have taken place.
 Well on the way to achieving mastery level with their academic self-worth.
 Then on average by the time a child finishes their GCSE’s 12,540 hours of class-based learning has taken place.
 I finally understood why this academic self-worth could become so fixed and continue through adulthood.
 If a child is teaching themselves, they are not clever, not bright, not good enough and will never achieve at their education or any ‘academic work’, by the time they leave school they are ‘Mastering’ that line of thinking.
 It then drives their behaviours and future decisions.
 This is what they carry into their adult lives.
 I realised it was this academic self-worth that governed how receptive the child would be to learning from their class teachers, new things in general, revising for exams and fulfilling their potential.

 So, from that day Westcountry SEN was born.
 A tuition company that hand selects and trains skilled SEN tutors who are not only highly skilled with advanced tutoring practices, but who are also tuned in to the child’s self-narrative and can challenge any learnt self-destructive academic thoughts and fears as they arise.
-We also specialise in dyslexia maths tuition.
+We also specialise in dyslexia maths tuition and are qualified spelling tutors.

 Not a day goes by in which I’m not proud of every student who has come through Westcountry’s SEN’s doors and what they have all achieved.
 We have hundreds of success stories and continue to improve children’s academic lives which become the foundations for confident adults who can rely on their ability to learn.